 The Risk and Sustainability Committee advises the Board on the Group's overall risk appetite, tolerance and strategy, including advising on principle and emerging risks.
 In addition, the Risk and Sustainability Committee oversees and monitors: (i) the material risks and opportunities facing the Group and the processes in place to manage them and (ii) the development, implementation and execution of the Group's ESG strategy (the Positive Impact Plan) and objectives, as well as the measurement of ESG goals and metrics, including with respect to safer gambling and climate risk.
 The current members of the Risk and Sustainability Committee are Messrs.
 Lazzarato (Chair), Flint and Rafiq, and Mmes.
 Cruickshank and Koeppel.
-It is anticipated that, following the 2024 annual general meeting, Ms. Cruickshank will replace Mr. Lazzarato as Chair of the Risk and Sustainability Committee.
+It is anticipated that, following the 2024 annual general meeting, Ms. Cruickshank will replace Mr. Lazzarato as Chair of the Risk and Sustainability Committee and Ms. Dubuc will replace Mr. Flint as a member of the Risk and Sustainability Committee.